 - Design your haunted gingerbread house prior to making it.
 It’s better to be prepared with a house design before trying to make it.
 Think about what decorations you’d like to use, where you’ll use certain ingredients and how you’ll use them, so you have everything on hand.

 - Be creative and try using other supplies.
-Your leftover Halloween candy may come in handy as well as other food items you may find in your pantry as Halloween house decorations.
-Cereal, pretzels, and cookies to name a few, work perfectly.
+Your leftover Halloween candy may come in handy as well as some leftover ingredients from your other Halloween dinner ideas like cereals, pretzels, and cookies for your Halloween house decorations.

 - Use something to hold up your gingerbread haunted house.
 In case you don’t know, the intricate gingerbread mansions you see in fancy cafes and hotels are held up by cardboard and styrofoam.
 You can use empty tissue or cereal boxes with a glue gun to make sure that your DIY gingerbread house wouldn’t collapse.
 The icing wouldn’t be enough to hold up a large, intricate structure.

 - To ensure your decorations stick well, use extra icing to keep them from falling off.

 Decorate a creepy, tasty Halloween gingerbread house with sweet and fun candies for this.
 Have fun decorating your spooky but oh so tasty edible haunted house!